 resources.
 Our God is our highest ideal of community destiny.

 Teach us by experience.
 We learn by watching and relating

 to people.
 Help us explore our feelings and share our experiences.

 We welcome authorities who support our group - but we

-can be very intolerant to outsiders!
-We learn by cooperation and we are
+can be very intolerant to people with other values!
+We learn by cooperation and we

 in our group, and groups that align with us.